 Bethany Brooks is a freelance pianist and piano teacher in the greater Philadelphia area.
-She holds the BMus in piano performance from Houghton College, the MMus in piano performance from the Royal Academy of Music in London, and the MMus in collaborative piano and chamber music from Temple University, where she studied with Lambert Orkis.
+She holds the BMus in piano performance from Houghton College, the MMus in piano performance and the LRAM piano teaching licentiate from the Royal Academy of Music in London, and the MMus in collaborative piano and chamber music from Temple University, where she studied with Lambert Orkis.
 Bethany was a prizewinner in the 2001 Bartok-Kabalevsky-Prokofiev International Piano Competition, where she performed for György Sándor.

-Her musical interests vary widely.
+Bethany’s musical interests vary widely.
 She became active in the Philadelphia folk and rock music scene in 2006 and has drawn from this experience in her role as Director of Musical Worship at City Church, a congregation in West Philadelphia, and in her solo recording project, Quarry Street Hymnal.
 A current collaboration, color as time, features compositions by Joshua Stamper, whose work blurs lines between classical, jazz, folk, and experimental textures.